AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/composition-pathreport-1-intro.md

 #### Pathology Report
 The purpose of this profile is to define a representation of a pathology report, as a document, to be electronically exchanged between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.

 A Pathology Report is created by an authoring pathology provider in response to a pathology order and contains a pathologist’s analysis of one or more test results.
-The original diagnostic report may be attached in one or more formats (e.g. a PDF and MS Word formats) that may contain one or more pathology test results.
+The original diagnostic report may be attached in one or more formats (e.g. PDF and MS Word format) that may contain one or more pathology test results.

 A registered portal or registered repository shall not be a producer of a pathology report.